uribes78/hello-world/README.md

 Hello everybody

 I'm trying to understand the way github works, my mean goal is to publish a ECCP node.js api to interact with Elastix Call Center Protocol.
-Hope this que help someone.
+Hope this can help someone.